 Common Names: turmeric, turmeric root, Indian saffron

-Latin Names: Curcuma aromatica, Curcuma domestica, Curcuma longa
+Latin Names: Curcuma longa, synonym Curcuma domestica; Curcuma aromatica

-- Turmeric’s underground stems (rhizomes) are dried and made into capsules, tablets, teas, or extracts.
-Turmeric powder is also made into a paste for skin conditions.
+- Turmeric dietary supplements are made from the dried rhizome and typically contain a mixture of curcuminoids.
+Turmeric is also made into a paste for skin conditions.

 How Much Do We Know?

 - Much research has been done on substances from turmeric, but their health effects remain uncertain.